Microsoft-OpenSource-Labs/azure-mongodb-javaapp-demo/testfile.md

 { "_id" : "00002", "firstname" : "Novak", "lastname" : "Djokovic", "ATPrank" : "1", "birtdate" : "22/5/1987" }
 >
 ````
-And that's the final step of the basic part.
+And that's the final step of the basic lab part.
+If you have suitable Java environment as defined in Pre-Requisites section, you can proceed with the optional part.

 ### Optional part: Running Java App with MongoDB driver against Azure DocumentDB instance